shahnoorgit/reflecta-case10/README.md

 This will automatically create a `.env` file with all required environment variables.
 The tool uses encryption to safely store and share sensitive configuration data.

-**Note**: pushenv is an open-source project created and maintained by the maintainer of Reflecta Chat for secure environment variable management across teams.
+**Note**: pushenv is an open-source project created and maintained by shahnoor mujawar for secure environment variable management across teams.

 #### Option 2: Manual Setup